Modeling complex measurement error in microbiome experiments to estimate relative abundances and detection effects: A measurement error model for microbiome data

 Let $W_i = (W_{i1},\dots, W_{iJ})$ denote observed reads from taxa $1, \dots, J$ in sample $i$.
 A common modeling assumption for high-throughput sequencing data is

 where $\mathbf{p}_i \in \mathbb{S}^{J-1}$ is the unknown relative abundances of taxa $1, \dots, J$ and $\text{exp}(\gamma_i) \in \mathbb{R}^{+}$ is a sampling intensity parameter (throughout, we let $\mathbb{S}^{J-1}$ denote the closed $J-1$-dimensional simplex).
-While the simplicity of this model is appealing, it poorly describes actual microbiome sequencing data because taxa are not all detected equally well \citep{McLaren:2019cn}.
+Unfortunately, microbial taxa are not detected equally well (Figure \ref{fig:motivation} (left); \cite{McLaren:2019cn} and references therein).
 To account for this, we begin by considering the model